bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 ### 🏭 Make is a Build Automation System (a.k.a. a Build System).

+- To get oriented with make, it is useful to nail down some terms that we'll use to talk about this kind of software.
-- A build system is a program or set of programs that automate your _build process_.
+  - build system: a program or set of programs that automate your build process.
-- Your build process is the sequence of all _build tasks_ required to generate the correct output artifacts from your input source files.
+  - build process: the sequence of all build tasks required to generate the correct output artifacts from your input source files.
-- A build task is the smallest unit of work in your build process; these tasks cannot be broken down into smaller tasks.
-Build tasks may call one or many _build tools_.
+  - build task: the smallest unit of work in your build process; these tasks cannot be broken down into smaller tasks.
+Build tasks may call one or many build tools.
-- Build tools are programs that accept source files as input and generate output files or initiate some side effect based on your input source files.
+  - build tools: programs that accept source files as input and generate output files or initiate some side effect based on your input source files.
-- A build is a single execution of your build process.
+  - A build: is a single execution of your build process.
+- Some examples of these terms in action:
+  - In a C project where you have many source files that are used to create a single executable.
+    - Your _build process_ is all of the steps you need to take to compile the source files and link object files into an executable.
+If you have test suite, your build process would also include the steps you need to build those tests.
+    - This project would have many _build tasks_ like compiling each `.c` file to `.o` file and linking the `.o` files together into an executable.
+    - This project would also have _build tools_ like a compiler and linker.
+    - A _build_ of this project would be the creation of the output executable from all the source files using the compiler and the linker.
+  - In a React project where you are writing JSX code that will be converted into vanilla js to be run on the browser
+    - Your _build process_ would be all the steps you need to take to convert your source `jsx` files into a set of vanilla javascript files that can be hosted on a webserver.
+    - Your _build tasks_ include running your `jsx` files through a transpiler like `babel` to create vanilla js and likely a step of running those files through a bundler like `webpack` to turn them into a neat minified js file that can be served to clients.
+    - Your _build tools_ would be those executables like `webpack` and `babel`.
+    - A _build_ of your project would be the creation of the assets that will be hosted on your webserver.
 - References:
   - [A Model and Framework for Reliable Build Systems](https://arxiv.org/abs/1203.2704): Provides a thorough model that allows us to define what a build system is and how one works.
 The terms and definitions I use to describe build systems and their component parts come from this paper.